Don-Par/5010_Finance/README.md

 # 5010_Finance
-## Personal Finance Tracker using .NET MAUI (Mac & Windows)
+## Personal Finance Tracker using Avalonia UI (Windows & macOS)

 The Personal Finance Tracker App aims to simplify personal financial management, offering a user-friendly interface that empowers users to make better financial decisions.

 ## Introduction
-This is a cross-platform **Personal Finance Tracker** built using **.NET MAUI**.
+This is a cross-platform **Personal Finance Tracker** built using **Avalonia UI**.
 It allows users to manage their expenses, set budgets, and track financial goals on both macOS and Windows.

 ## Features
 - **Cross-Platform**: Works on macOS and Windows